Board of Education Member Career Guide

 The job of a BOEM involves a lot of curriculum planning, teacher training, and analyzing outcomes.
 As a member of a board, you’ll also need to work as a team to make decisions.
 The following are just some of the things that a typical board of education member might do:

 - Plan the curriculum.
 A big part of your job will be to design, plan, and implement the curriculum in your school district or state.
 You’ll need to take into consideration your background knowledge in pedagogy and teaching practices to design a curriculum that suits your students’ needs.

 - Assess curriculum implementation and student outcomes.
 Board of education members also need to be aware of how the local school curriculum is being implemented, and how students’ outcomes and test scores compare to expectations and national averages.
 After assessing those outcomes, of course, you and the other board members can make adjustments to improve curriculum implementation and teaching practices.

 - Review textbooks and other learning materials.
 There are hundreds upon hundreds of textbooks out there to choose from, and part of your job will be to review the options and select the best possible textbooks and learning materials for your students.

 You’ll want to get started with a solid background in education, including one or more degrees that specialize in education.
-After that, you’ll want to get some professional experience as an educator and as an education administrator.
-The later steps will depend more and more on where you’re living due to the huge amount of variation around in terms of how Board of Education Members are selected.
+Next, you should have some professional experience as an educator and as an education administrator.
+The later steps will depend more and more on where you live, due to the huge amount of variation around in terms of how board of education members are selected.